 What is Caring For Our Watersheds?

-The Caring For Our Watersheds contest is a program that asks students to submit a proposal that answers the question, “What can you do to improve your watershed?”
-Students must research their local watershed, identify an environmental concern and draft a written proposal containing one realistic solution.
+The Caring For Our Watersheds contest is a program that asks students in grades 7-12 to submit a proposal that answers the question, “What can you do to improve your watershed?”
+Students research their local watershed, identify a key environmental concern, and develop a realistic solution-focused project they can implement in their community.
 Community judges select the top entries to compete at a final, verbal competition for cash prizes.

-2025 Caring for our watersheds, Alberta Contest Top Ten
+2026 Caring for our watersheds: Alberta Contest FINALISTS

 Six simple steps to enter